 At this point it is assumed that you have successfully download library, either cloned it or from releases page.
+Next step is to add the library to the project, by means of source files to compiler inputs and header files in search path

-- Copy lwmem folder to your project - Add lwmem/src/include folder to include path of your toolchain - Add source files from lwmem/src/ folder to toolchain build - Copy lwmem/src/include/lwmem/lwmem_opts_template.h to project folder and rename it to lwmem_opts.h - · Build the project
+- Copy 1wmem folder to your project, it contains library files - Add lwmem/src/include folder to include path of your toolchain.
+This is where C/C++ compiler can find the files during compilation process.
+Usually using -I flag - Add source files from lwmem/src/ folder to toolchain build.
+These files are built by C/C++ compiler - Copy lwmem/src/include/lwmem/lwmem_opts_template.h to project folder and rename it to lwmem_opts.h - · Build the project